-Gabrielle Calvocoressi, Matthew Dickman, and Cate Marvin were on a panel titled "Regional Aesthetics and Sensibility in American Poems" at the fifth annual Poets Forum in New York City, October 20-22.
+Gabrielle Calvocoressi, Matthew Dickman, and Cate Marvin participated on a panel titled "Regional Aesthetics and Sensibility in American Poems" at the fifth annual Poets Forum in New York City, October 20-22, 2011.
 Find out more information about the Poets Forum>

 Poets.org: How do you begin a poem?

 Matthew Dickman: Most of the poems I write begin with a simple word or idea.
 I'll be drinking coffee and think "I like coffee!" and then I'll start writing about how much I like coffee.
 It sounds pretty basic, I know.
 I suppose it's the “like” that moves me to begin writing a poem—some sort of celebration in my chest wanting some words to understand itself, some sort of grief needing a body.

 Poets.org: What poets do you continually go back to?

 Dickman: I am always returning to Diane Wakoski, Bob Kaufman, Barbara Ras, Aimé Césaire—poets that have big, messy, hearts.